zillow/create-react-styleguide/README.md

 # create-react-styleguide

-`create-react-styleguide` (a la [`create-react-app`](https://github.com/facebook/create-react-app)) is a tool for quickly generating style guides and component libraries.
+`create-react-styleguide` (a la [`create-react-app`](https://github.com/facebook/create-react-app)) is a tool for quickly generating styleguides and component libraries.

 ## Quickstart